wuqingjun/CS5239/finalproject/main/README.md

 There's a control panel in the right corner of the page, you can use it change size of snow, camera position and etc.

-I am still working on adding some more features into the scenary.

 ##### What is copied and what is my contribution to the project